mohamed-elhamra/mohamed-elhamra.github.io/_posts/2020-07-05-Session-vs-Token-Based-Authentication.md

 # Summary

-For the current Web application, the **Token-based authentication** is more recommended, but you need to pay attention to make **JWT** take just the necessary information about the user and sensitive information should be omitted to prevent **XSS** security attacks.<br />
+For the current Web application, the **Token-based authentication** is more recommended, but you need to pay attention to make **JWT** take just the necessary information about the user and sensitive information should be omitted to prevent **XSS** (cross-site scripting) security attacks.<br />

 And you need to keep in your mind that the authentication process can be **stateful using i.e Cookies-Session Duo**, or **stateless i.e using JWT**.<br />